• Skip to primary navigation

 Looking for more fantastic Fall activities for kids?

-This fall activity for kids is all fresh and ready to go: a white pumpkin sits on top of a cup inside of a baking sheet and several cups of paint with spoons sit on the side.
+A white pumpkin sits on top of a cup inside of a baking sheet and several cups of paint with spoons sit on the side ready for drip paint pumpkins.

 Friends Art Lab is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.